Terminal Agents Suffice for Enterprise Automation: StarShell

 \section{StarShell}

-We investigate whether terminal-based coding agents suffice for enterprise automation when APIs are available.
+We investigate whether terminal-based coding agents can serve as the foundation for enterprise automation when APIs are available.
 To test this hypothesis, we compare three agent paradigms that differ only in their interaction modality: (1) GUI-driven web agents operating through browser interfaces, (2) tool-augmented agents accessing curated APIs via Model Context Protocol (MCP), and (3) minimal terminal agents interacting directly with platform APIs.
 All agents use the same LLM backbone and are evaluated on identical enterprise benchmarks to isolate the effect of the interaction paradigm.